Qwe1rty/NodeDial/README.md

 ![NodeDial logo](assets/logo_title_smaller.png)

-_A distributed, scalable key-value database system!_
-Modeled around existing leader-follower NoSQL databases such as Redis, it's designed to be similarly horizontally scalable and deployable on cloud platforms.
-The project has its own implementation of the _SWIM_ and _Raft_ protocols for the administration and replication layers respectively, and uses gRPC for all internal communications
+_A distributed key-value database system_, that currently supports consensus-based replication, gossip membership, and failure detection!
+Modeled around leader-follower NoSQL databases like Redis, it's designed to be similarly scalable and deployable on the cloud.
+The project also contains its own implementation of the _SWIM_ and _Raft_ protocols for the administration and replication layers respectively, and uses gRPC for all internal communications

-Note that this is mainly being built for educational purposes (so please please never use it on an actual production system - I am not responsible for something breaking if you do)
+Note that this is mainly being built for educational purposes (so please please please never use it on an actual production system - I am not responsible for something breaking if you do!)

 For more details about setting the project up on your environment, check out the [build walkthrough](#project-setup-and-walkthrough) and deployment guide.
 The project is also available as a Docker container, which can be viewed at its [Docker hub page](https://hub.docker.com/r/ctchoi/nodedial/tags)

 The main server code is located in the directory `server/src/main/scala/`, and the program currently supports the three basic operations: `GET`, `POST`, and `DELETE`